GabrieleGiuseppini/Ship-Sandbox/README.md

 ..and here's a rought list of the major remaining changes I want to do:
-- Rewrite the physics as force-based rather than position-based
-- Rewrite data structures to maximize cache-friendliness
 - Rewrite algorithms to favor vectorized code
 - Add directional water drag forces, to simulate underwater gliding
 	- Requires maintaining convex hull and ship perimeter normals